tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

   }
   ```

-* We've created our map that reference's a custom datatype named `Work`, but now we have to define that datatype with a `struct`.
+* We've created our map that references a custom datatype named `Work`, but now we have to define that datatype with a `struct`.

 * According to the `copyrights` method's spec, we need a "`struct` containing the copyright's `owner` and `uri`".